-- 1. Amendments to standard PCS contracts are required when any element on the Form OSP-1 or any of the legal attachments is revised to the extent that it materially affects the contractor or DHS in any way.
-The contracting parties shall mutually agree upon amendments. - 2.
-Contracts can NOT be amended to add services that are outside the realm of the procurement for the original contract (ex., a division CANNOT procure for counseling services, develop a contract for counseling services, then add therapy services to the contract at a later date just because the need arises.)

-- 3. Minor revisions or administrative corrections that affect only the internal administration of a contract do not require an amendment; these may be accomplished as "change" actions. - 4.
-Changing a contractor's Taxpayer Identification Number (TIN) cannot be accomplished as a change or an amendment.
-To change a contractor's TIN, the contract with the former TIN must be closed and a new contract with the new TIN must be created.
+- Amendments to standard PCS contracts are required when any element on the Form OSP-1 or any of the legal attachments is revised to the extent that it materially affects the contractor or DHS in any way.
+The contracting parties shall mutually agree upon amendments. - Contracts can NOT be amended to add services that are outside the realm of the procurement for the original contract (ex., a division CANNOT procure for counseling services, develop a contract for counseling services, then add therapy services to the contract at a later date just because the need arises.) - 3.
+Minor revisions or administrative corrections that affect only the internal administration of a contract do not require an amendment; these may be accomplished as "change" actions. - 4.
+Changing a contractor's Taxpayer Identification Number (TIN) is not normally accomplished as a change or an amendment.
+The normal procedure is to terminate the contract with the former TIN and create a new contract with the new TIN.
+Variances to this procedure must be coordinated with CSS and approved by OCC.

-For this to be allowable without re-procuring, however, the new contractor must be virtually the same as the former in every respect except for the TIN.
+For this to be allowable without re-procuring, however, the old contractor must assign the old contract via a legal document called an "Assignment".
 The new contractor shall complete a Form PCS-D, if required, and an individual authorized by the contractor shall sign an affidavit attesting to the following:

-- a.
-There has been no material change in ownership and the new contractor, although its corporate name may be different, is the same as the former contractor except for the TIN, AND - b.
 The new contractor will abide by all terms stated in the underlying procurement document(s) and any response(s) made by the original contractor.

-If the new contractor is NOT virtually the same as the former contractor and/or the new contractor does not sign the affidavit, the division shall re-procure.
+If the new contractor does not sign the Assignment, the division shall reprodure.